genpguides/genp-reddit-backup/redditgenpguides.md

 &gt; 1. `C:\Program Files\Adobe\Acrobat DC\Acrobat\AdobeCollabSync.exe`

---&gt; Just add another letter after the ".exe".
+--&gt; Just add ".bak" after the ".exe".

-For example: "AdobeCollabSync.exe"--&gt;"AdobeCollabSync.exeV"
+For example: "AdobeCollabSync.exe"--&gt;"AdobeCollabSync.exe.bak"

 (If you dont see ".exe" in the file name, you need to make the file name extensions visible in your explorer)